Cloud Vulnerability DB

 A community-led vulnerabilities database

-The fix involves replacing canceldelayedwork() with disabledelayedwork_sync() to ensure proper cancellation of the delayed work item and completion of any currently executing work before the workqueue is deallocated.
-The fix has been implemented and committed to the Linux kernel repository (NVD).
+The fix involves replacing canceldelayedwork() with disabledelayedwork_sync() to ensure proper cancellation of delayed work items and completion of any currently executing work before the workqueue is deallocated.
+This change has been implemented in the kernel codebase (NVD).

 Source: This report was generated using AI